Tubulor/animals_collateral_adjectives_collector/README.md

 ## 📖 Usage

-To run the application and generate the HTML table:
+To run the application and generate the HTML file:

 1. Execute the following command: